Brad William Henke

-Brad William Henke (April 10, 1966 – November 29, 2022) was an American actor and National Football League (NFL) and Arena Football League (AFL) player.
+Brad William Henke (April 10, 1966 – November 29, 2022) was an American actor and professional football player in the National Football League (NFL) and Arena Football League (AFL).
 He was best known for his role as Corrections Officer Desi Piscatella on Orange Is the New Black, for which he won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2016.

 Early life and education

 Henke was born in Columbus, Nebraska.
 He attended the University of Arizona and played football as a defensive lineman.

 Career

 Football career

-Henke was drafted by the New York Giants in the 1989 NFL Draft but got cut during training camp.
+Henke was drafted by the New York Giants in the 1989 NFL draft but got cut during training camp.
 He was picked up by the Denver Broncos, and he played in Super Bowl XXIV against the San Francisco 49ers.
 Repeated injuries, which required six ankle surgeries, led to his retirement from professional football in 1994.

 Acting

 Henke began acting in 1994, starting with commercials.
 He appeared in October Road, Around June, The Amateurs, World Trade Center, In the Valley of Elah, Choke, Sherrybaby, Must Love Dogs and Fury.

-His television career includes roles in Arliss, ER, Dexter, Lost, Justified, The Office, Orange Is the New Black, Sneaky Pete, and MacGyver (2016).
+His television career includes roles in Arliss, ER, Dexter, Lost, Justified, The Office, Orange Is the New Black, Sneaky Pete, Grimm, Big Sky, and MacGyver (2016).

-Henke's breakout role has been on Orange Is the New Black as Desi Piscatella, a gay corrections officer at Litchfield Federal Penitentiary.
+Henke's breakout role was on Orange Is the New Black as Desi Piscatella, a gay corrections officer at Litchfield Federal Penitentiary.
 He joined OITNB in the fourth season.
 He was part of the cast that won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series for 2016.